U.S. wholesale inventories post largest gain in five months

 WASHINGTON U.S. wholesale inventories increased more than previously estimated in May as automobile stocks rose amid declining sales, but inventory investment still likely weighed on economic growth in the second quarter.

 Auto inventories jumped 0.7 percent after declining 1.4 percent in April.
-The auto sector has been hit by slowing demand, which has seen manufacturers reporting a decrease in sales for four straight months.
+The auto sector has been hit by slowing demand, with manufacturers reporting a decrease in sales for four straight months.

 The component of wholesale inventories that goes into the calculation of gross domestic product - wholesale stocks excluding autos - increased 0.3 percent in May.